mindofai/mindofai.github.io/_posts/2017-6-4-Creating a Custom Control with Bindable Properties.md

 # Adding Bindable Properties

+There are several things that we need to set up and we'll be adding these for each setting this up for each properties that we want to add.

 ## Adding the exposed property

 First, you need to create a regular property for your bindable property.
 We're gonna start with the label and we'll name it *TitleText*.
 This is the property that will be exposed by the control.